 What makes Lake McDonald so special is the colorful rocks you can find all along the shore!

 Lake McDonald is the largest of the lakes of Glacier National Park with a surface area of 6,823 acres.
-It is also the longest, at over 15 km, as well as the deepest lake at 141 meters.
+It is also the longest at over 9 miles (15 km), as well as the deepest lake at 450 feet (141 meters).

-The water is remarkably clear making it possible to see and photograph the amazing colorful rocks on the shore.
+The water is remarkably clear, which makes it possible to see and photograph the amazing colorful rocks on the shore.

-You can even stay the night at Lake McDonald to take in this beautiful area.
+You can even stay the night at Lake McDonald to take in the beautiful area.
 Check Lake McDonald lodging prices here.

 There are dozens of amazing hiking and biking trails in the area.
 Check out more of the best Lake McDonald hikes here.